DuncanCragg/OnexOS/README.md

 ### Interesting - sounds like an operating system?

-Yes, it's an OS for Raspberry Pi 4s and Micro:Bits.
+Yes, it's an OS for Raspberry Pi 4s and nRF52-based devices.

 ### What's different about this one?